> Tony Pritchett created the first computer-animated character in the world.

 Noll used FORTRAN IV to program an IBM 360/65 (with 1MB of memory!) using the same technique as TP used to create Flexipede, whereby the film was output to a microfilm recorder.
 (SC4020 for Ballet.
 Benson Lehner for Flexipede).

-In Noll’s film we see white lines on black – this is effectively a positive print – you see the white lines ‘drawn’ by the microfilm recorder.
-The Flexipede is a duplicate negative – so that’s why you see black lines in white.
+In the film we see white lines on black – this is effectively a positive print – you see the white lines ‘drawn’ by the microfilm recorder.
+The Flexipede is a duplicate negative – so that’s why you see black lines on white.

 Anyway, the point is, is that Noll did all this in 1965.

-Anyway – does it really matter who got there first in the first place?
-All the films I’ve mentioned are amazing achievements!!!!!!
-And who am I to judge?
-Just some animator who’s learned how to press few Adobe software buttons.
+And who am I to judge anyway?
+Just some character animator who’s learned how to press few Adobe software buttons :)K